Boating under the influence is a crime in Nevada. Specifically, it’s illegal to operate a watercraft

 Note that BUI charges that get dismissed can be sealed from the defendant’s record right away.11Learn about how to seal Nevada criminal records.

-If you have been arrested for boating under the influence in Nevada, call our Las Vegas DUI defense attorneys for a free meeting.
-Our mission is to try to get your BUI charges reduced or dismissed as quickly as possible.
+If you have been arrested for boating under the influence or drunk driving in Nevada, call our Las Vegas DUI defense attorneys for a meeting.
+Our mission is to try to get your BUI charges reduced or dismissed as quickly as possible without jail time.

 Injured in a BUI in Lake Mead?
 See our article about Lake Mead Boating Accidents and Injuries | Nevada personal injury lawyers.